GIST-CSBL/DeepConv-DTI/README.md

 DeepConvDTI script has two mode, validation and predict mode.

-In validation mode, peformances (AUC, AUPR, threshold for AUC and AUPR) on each step and selected hyperparameters are recorded.
+In validation mode, performances (AUC, AUPR, threshold for AUC and AUPR) on each step and selected hyperparameters are recorded.

 In test step, prediction results for given test dataset will be reported after training.